kulp/tenyr/README.md

 #### Instruction Format

-Every **tenyr** instruction can be expressed in a single, regular, algebraic instruction format :
+Every **tenyr** instruction can be expressed in four algebraic instruction formats (type0, type1, type2, type3) :

 ```
+Z <- X op Y + I
+Z <- X op I + Y
-Z <- _ op _ + _
+Z <- I op X + Y
+Z <- I24
 ```

-where `Z` is a register, `op` is one of the accepted arithmetic operations, `+` is addition, two of the blanks are registers, and one of the blanks is an immediate value (a integer) between -2048 and 2047.
-Any one of the blanks and the operation that goes before it can be left out.
+where `Z` is a register, `op` is one of the accepted arithmetic operations, `+` is addition, X and Y are registers, I is any immediate integer value between -2048 and 2047 inclusive, and I24 is any immediate integer value between -8388608 and 8388607 inclusive (i.e., I and I24 are 12-bit and 24-bit signed two's-complement integers immediates).
+In the first three formats, any one of the operands on the right hand side can be left out, along with the operation that precedes it.
 Examples :

 ```
 a <- a + a + 0